Roads Top Banner.

 The Pay & Display Parking System.

-An issue which road users need to be aware of is that at local government boundaries it is very important to use the correct P&D machines.
+An issue which road users need to be aware of is that at local government boundaries it is very important to use the correct Pay & Display machines.
 It is too easy to be caught out and pay at a machine from one borough and park in another borough's parking bay.
-Traffic wardens are rarely sympathetic enough to turn a blind eye!
+Parking attendants are rarely sympathetic enough to turn a blind eye!

 The sheer arrogance of petty officials who have power over others!
 This is what would be expected from societies ruled by thugs such as Hitler or Stalin - not in a (pseudo)-democracy

-If they REALLY wanted to encourage people to pay then they would either use machines which give change or allow part-hour payment - as in Orpington (see image panel on left).
+If they REALLY wanted to encourage people to pay then they would either use machines which give change or allow part-hour payment - as below.
+This sign was seen in an off-street car park.

 The Telephone Parking System.